 Considering herself a lifelong learner, Amber is a strong believer in education, and in serving one’s country and community.
 Through University of Phoenix, she is an official mentor for those who want to pursue a career in the field of criminal justice.
 She loves to teach others about the plethora of opportunities available to them if they were to pursue a career in criminal justice (e.g. law enforcement), as well as assisting her mentees in reaching their professional goals.

-In her spare time, Amber enjoys spending time with her family, volunteering at a no-kill animal sanctuary, traveling, and being outdoors as much as possible.
+In her spare time, Amber enjoys spending time with her family, volunteering, and being outdoors as much as possible.